 INFJ personalities are drawn toward helping those in need: they may rush to the place of a major disaster, participate in rescue efforts, do charity work, etc. INFJs see this as their duty and their purpose in life.
 People with this personality type firmly believe that nothing else would help the world as much as getting rid of all the tyrants (though preferably in a non-violent way).
 Karma and similar concepts are very attractive to INFJs.

 These tendencies are also strengthened by the fact that INFJ personalities have a unique combination of idealism and decisiveness.
 This means that their creativity and imagination can be directed toward a specific goal.
 Few other personality types have this trait and this is one of the most important reasons why many INFJs are able to eventually realize their dreams and make a lasting positive impact.

 INFJs are masters of written communication, with a distinctively smooth and warm language.
 In addition, the sensitivity of INFJs allows them to connect to others quite easily.
-Their easy and pleasant communication can often mislead bystanders, who might think that the INFJ is actually an extrovert.
+Their easy and pleasant communication can often mislead bystanders, who might think that the INFJ is actually a very sociable person.